ikamthania/wallet/README.md

 # Ubunda Wallet Application

 This is the main repository where the code for the ubunda wallet application lives.

-## Overview
+There are three part

+* Web client - based on `scalajs-react` library in wallet-client directory
+* Native client - based on `react-native` applicationin wallet-native-client directory
+* Pass through server

-This wallet application.
-One is a web client which is based on `scalajs-react` library this project is currently in the walletClient directory  and another is a `react-native` application which is currently in wallet-native-client directory.
-These two are connected with each other with a simple web view component similar to this
+Web client and Native client are connect with each other with a simple web view component similar to this in "wallet-native-client\App.js"

 ```
 <WebView